 - Make sure to screen tightly so you get the right type of user.

 - If you need 10 people, invite 15.
 People’s schedules are hectic and someone will flake so schedule more than you need.

 So how do you recruit?

-Now you have a screener, so blast away — use any lists you company may already have.
+Once you have a screener, blast away — use any lists you company may already have.
 If you don’t have any lists of users, think of this as an opportunity to gather people.
 Keep in mind unusual options too, like the volunteer section of craigslist.

 Once you’ve collected responses and narrowed down the right participants, reach out to start scheduling.
 Here’s some great insights and templates for great recruiting emails (by Charles Liu):

 3 Email Templates for Recruiting All The Users You Need in 24 Hours

 You’ll also need a way to sort and organize your responses.
 I use google forms, as it shows results in a google spreadsheet that is easy to sort and group.